Shelly Hoekstra

 In Conclusion

-The benefits of sound healing are undeniable, helping to heal both physical ailments, and unhealthy mental and emotional states.
-Moreover, this modality comes with no adverse side effects, only improvements.
-At its most basic value, sound healing sessions such as singing bowls are incredibly relaxing, which is good for the mind, body, and soul, and provide a truly enjoyable experience.
+The benefits of sound healing are undeniable, helping to improve mental and emotional states, and heal physical ailments.
+This modality comes with no adverse side effects, only improvements.
+Sound healing sessions such as singing bowls are incredibly relaxing, putting us in a healing state, and can provide a truly enjoyable experience.

 ________________________________________